assen-totin/cdn/README.md

 - Authorisation method: we support JWT, session ID  and transparent (completely offloaded)
 - Request type: specifies the format of the request that will be sent to the external authorisation body; we support SQL, JSON, XML and Mongo.
-- Transport type: specifies how to connect to the external authorisation body; we support MySQL, Oracle, Mongo, HTTP, TCP and Unix domain socket.
+- Transport type: specifies how to connect to the external authorisation body; we support MySQL, PostgreSQL, Oracle, Mongo, Redis, Internal, HTTP, TCP and Unix domain socket.

 # Initialise